Remove Paint from Carpet

 Immediate Action for Wet Paint

-How to Tackle Wet Oil-Based Paint
+How to Remove Wet Oil Based Paint

-Removing Dried Paint Stains
+Removing Dry Paint Stains

 Excess paint oil based stains or remaining dried paint can be removed with a clean rag and paint thinner.

-Scrape Off Excess Paint Gently Before applying any cleaning solutions, use a putty knife to gently scrape off any excess paint from the carpet’s surface.
-Be careful not to damage the carpet fibers in the process.
+Before you apply any cleaning solution use a putty knife to gently scrape off any excess paint from the carpet’s surface.
+Be careful not to damage the carpet fibers.

-Dealing with Dried Latex Paint Stains
+Removing Dry Latex Paint Stains

 DIY Methods for Paint Removal